 - To address cultural tensions that hinder collaboration or productivity

-I will now share a chart to understand each journey, for you to identify opportunities to bring rituals to life.
+I will now share a chart to understand each journey – and for you to identify opportunities to bring rituals to life.
 You don’t need to have a ritual for each of these moments, especially if you don’t have any.
 Start small and keep it simple.

 Design Rituals Across a Specific Project

-From team forming and driving alignment to accomplish the goal, team rituals can help launch, energize, and keep a team on track across an entire project.
+From team forming and driving alignment to accomplishing the goal, team rituals can help launch, energize, and keep a team on track across an entire project.

 Use the following chart as guidance.
 These are some of the critical phases; identify others that might be relevant to your team or project.
 Start with an interesting question to uncover how team rituals can keep the team focused, aligned, and excited.

 Flipboard has a weekly ritual called “Mock O’Clock.”
-Every week, the team convenes and share their work in progress; everyone gets a sneak into new features or tools that the company is developing and can provide feedback on the fly.
+Every week, the team convenes and shares their work in progress; everyone gets a sneak peek into new features or tools that the company is developing and can provide feedback on the fly.

 The Design Team at Atlassian practices virtual creative critiques.
-Each time, one designer presents the work from the group and gets feedback from the other team.
+One designer presents the work from the group and gets feedback from the other team.
 By rotating who presents, the ritual ensures that every team member gets a chance to share.